sreecodeslayer/diaspora_federation/_entities/status_message.md

 title: StatusMessage
 ---

 This entity represents a reshare of a status message.
+It inherits from [Post][post].

 ## Properties